twardoch/ttfdiet/README.md

 * demonstrate the file size reduction that can be achieved by an optimization method similar to the one used by the tool,
-* test the level of applications' basic OTL support, most notably for 'ccmp' decomposition and 'mark'/'mkmk' attachment.
-To test OTL support, install a dieted font and type a precomposed character such "Ä", "á", etc.
+* test the level of applications’ basic OTL support, most notably for ’ccmp’ decomposition and ’mark’/’mkmk’ attachment.
+To test OTL support, install a dieted font and type a precomposed character such “Ä”, “á”, etc.

-This tool is NOT intended to produce shipping-quality fonts.
+This tool is **NOT** intended to produce shipping-quality fonts.

 Requirements
 ------------
 1. The tool requires Python 2.6 or newer and the fontTools/TTX package from: https://github.com/behdad/fonttools/
-2. inputfont must be a TrueType-flavored (.ttf) fonts that contains a 'glyf' table.
+2. inputfont must be a TrueType-flavored (.ttf) fonts that contains a “glyf” table.
 It does NOT work with CFF-flavored .otf fonts.
-3. inputfont should contain a 'GSUB' table.
+3. inputfont should contain a “GSUB” table.
-4. inputfont should contain combining marks (U+03xx) which should be assigned to the mark class (3) in the 'GDEF' table.
+4. inputfont should contain combining marks (U+03xx) which should be assigned to the mark class (3) in the “GDEF” table.
-5. inputfont should contain a 'mark' GPOS feature that positions the combining mark glyphs over base glyphs.
+5. inputfont should contain a “mark” GPOS feature that positions the combining mark glyphs over base glyphs.
 6. ot-sanitise from https://github.com/khaledhosny/ots is recommended.

 Diet
 ----
-The tool applies a 'diet' to a .ttf font.
-The diet consists of two steps:
+The tool applies a “diet” to a .ttf font.
+The diet consists of the following steps:

-1. It 'blanks' all glyphs that, in the 'cmap' table, represent precomposed Unicode characters (such as U+00E1, LATIN SMALL LETTER A WITH ACUTE), i.e. it removes all contours and components for those glyphs from the 'glyf' table (note: the tool cannot process the 'CFF' table).
+1. It “blanks” all glyphs that, in the “cmap” table, represent precomposed Unicode characters (such as U+00E1, LATIN SMALL LETTER A WITH ACUTE), i.e. it removes all contours and components for those glyphs from the “glyf” table (note: the tool cannot process the “CFF” table).
+3. It deletes kerning pairs in the “GPOS” “kern” feature that involve any glyphs which have been “blanked” in the first step.
-2. It adds a 'GSUB' lookup that substitutes every glyph that represents a precomposed Unicode character with a sequence of glyphs that represent the Unicode canonical decomposition of that precomposed character, and adds the lookup to the 'ccmp' feature.
+3. It adds a “GSUB” lookup that substitutes every glyph that represents a precomposed Unicode character with a sequence of glyphs that represent the Unicode canonical decomposition of that precomposed character, and adds the lookup to the “ccmp” feature.

 The typical size reduction of a multilingual font is 5–10%.